Agoric/agoric-sdk/golang/cosmos/x/vstream/spec/01_concepts.md

 - Publishing: A single value can be published to a stream at a given time, and becomes part of the "stream cell" of that block.
 - Batching: in order to preserve all publications to a stream, if there are more than one publication per block they are captured in order within that block's stream cell.
 - History: the stream cell can be queried as of a particular block.
-Each cell contains a reference to the prior value, namely information to query the prior relevant stream cell and the value offset within that cell.
+Each cell contains the position of to the prior value, namely information to query the prior relevant stream cell and the value offset within that cell.
 - Forking: stream cells can be shared between multiple streams if the application wishes to publish a divergent stream with the old history.
 - Only one key per stream: each stream consists of a single KVStore key/value